-HUM100 - World of Art
+HUM100 - World of Art (3 credits; Online)

 This course puts the humanities in perspective by discussing the arts and ways of knowing art's main concerns, purposes, and functions.
 The course also discusses artistic style and how to apply critical skills.
 This course is designed for students with little or no background in the arts.